Getting Full Custody of a Child

 - or other conditions that put a parent’s fitness into question

-In situations like this, you want to seek full custody of your child.
+In situations like this, you want to seek full physical custody of your child.
 A reasonable family court attorney can aid you in gaining custody of your child.
+This will leave any major decisions up to the parent with legal custody.

 What follows is a brief overview of gaining full custody of your child.